das585/das585/README.md

 - 👋 Hi, I’m @das585
-- 👀 I’m interested in wearables, networking, green tech, and data engineering/warehousing.
+- 👀 I’m interested in wearables, networking, green tech, and optimization
-- 🌱 I’m currently learning MonkeyC and Zig
+- 🌱 I’m currently learning Zig, low-level computer operation, and Gentoo Linux

-I am a programmer at Ivy Computer Inc, Waterburry VT.
-I save time!

 <!---
 das585/das585 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.